Santosl2/document-generator-extension/README.md

+<video controls src="screen-capture.mp4" title="Preview"></video>

-# Utils Extension
+# CPF and CNPJ Generator Extension

-A browser extension built with React, TypeScript, and Vite to provide useful utilities for web development.
+A browser extension that generates valid CPF and CNPJ numbers for testing purposes in Brazilian web applications.
+Built with modern web technologies to enhance developer productivity.

 ## Development